nefilim/SNSMonitor/README.md

 ```
 Upload cookbooks.tar.gz to S3 bucket.

 Use the included CloudFormation template (```src/main/cloudformation/snsmonitor.json```) and Chef Solo cookbook (```src/main/cookbooks```) to spin up a 2 node AutoScale group in a VPC fronted by an ELB.
 The snsmonitor cookbook depends on the Java cookbook (https://github.com/socrata-cookbooks/java) that is included here also.
+The CloudFormation template will also create the SNS Topic (AutoScale_LifeCycle_Events), but you have to go in an manually register the resulting SNSMonitor endpoint with this topic.

 Installation locations:
 * startup script ```/etc/init.d/snsmonitor```